Cytomegalovirus (CMV) Infection

 Prevalence increases with age; 60 to 90% of adults have CMV infection (resulting in lifelong latent infection).
 Lower socioeconomic groups tend to have a higher prevalence.

 Congenital CMV infection may be asymptomatic or may cause abortion, stillbirth, or postnatal death.
-Complications include extensive hepatic and CNS damage.
+Complications include extensive hepatic and central nervous system (CNS) damage.

 Acquired infections are often asymptomatic.

-An acute febrile illness, termed CMV mononucleosis, may cause chemical hepatitis with elevated aminotransferases, and atypical lymphocytosis similar to infectious mononucleosis due to Epstein-Barr virus (EBV).
+An acute febrile illness, termed CMV mononucleosis, may cause hepatitis with elevated aminotransferases (usually subclinical without jaundice), and atypical lymphocytosis similar to infectious mononucleosis due to Epstein-Barr virus (EBV).

-Postperfusion/posttransfusion syndrome can develop 2 to 4 wk after transfusion with blood products containing CMV.
-It causes fever lasting 2 to 3 wk and the same manifestations as CMV mononucleosis.
+Postperfusion/posttransfusion syndrome can develop 2 to 4 weeks after transfusion with blood products containing CMV.
+It causes fever lasting 2 to 3 weeks and the same manifestations as CMV mononucleosis.

 CMV infection is suspected in

-CMV mononucleosis can sometimes be differentiated from infectious (EBV) mononucleosis by the absence of pharyngitis, a negative heterophile antibody test, and serologic testing.
+CMV mononucleosis can be differentiated from infectious (EBV) mononucleosis by the usual lack of pharyngitis, a negative heterophile antibody test, and through CMV serologic testing.
 CMV infection can be differentiated from viral hepatitis by hepatitis serologic testing.
-Laboratory confirmation of primary CMV infection is necessary only to differentiate it from other, particularly treatable, conditions or serious disease.
+Laboratory confirmation of primary CMV infection is necessary only to differentiate it from other, particularly treatable, conditions or serious disease, such as primary HIV.

-Diagnosis in infants can be made by urine culture.
+Diagnosis of CMV infection in infants can be made by urine culture.